bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 [^jumper-1984:l]: "In white light, the color of the body-only image is yellow [c.f. spectra (4,6)].
 It is interesting that the image has been described prior to the 1978 testing (as a monotonic sepia color; however, the perceptual judgement of color is extremely sensitive to lighting and the distance from the cloth to the observer.
 Under low color temperature lighting, it is possible that the color could be mistaken for sepia because the yellow is due to a brood absorption of the blues (shorter wavelengths in the visible spectra)."
 [^jumper-1984:m]: "Because the yellow fibrils comprising the body-only image are confined to the uppermost portions of the threads of the cloth, mechanisms that would evidence migration by capillary action can be excluded."
 [^jumper-1984:n]: "These appear to be somewhat different from the other two types of blood images.
 Under UV fluorescence, they appear to be darker than the image and, also, to be much more sharply defined than they appear in visible light [Miller, 1980], as would be expected on the basis of the known spectral characteristics of iron porphyrin compounds [Heller, 1981].
 The geometric similarity of groups of these dumbbell-shaped marks is also quite striking [Bucklin, 1980].
 Fine 'scratches' from the distal ends of these dumbbell-shaped marks appear in the UV-stimulated fluorescence photographs [Miller, 1980]."
-[^jumper-1984:o]: "The threads are seen in the x-radiographs to be inhomogeneous and the weave is somewhat uneven, as would he expected of a hand-spun, hand-loomed linen"
+[^jumper-1984:o]: "The threads are seen in the x-radiographs to be inhomogeneous and the weave is somewhat uneven, as would he expected of a hand-spun, hand-loomed linen."
 [^kelly-2022]: Kelly, Katie.  "[History of Houndstooth](https://www.plumager.com/blogs/plumager-print-design/history-of-houndstooth)."
 Plumager.
 2022.  <small>Mirrors:  [Archive.org](https://web.archive.org/web/20220520075703/https://www.plumager.com/blogs/plumager-print-design/history-of-houndstooth), [Archive.is](https://archive.ph/wip/HvMF2)<br>"Houndstooth plaid is... woven in a standard, simple 2:2 weave...
 The Houndstooth check is known to have been first woven in the Scottish Lowlands.
 This appearance in the 1800’s is considered to be the first ‘contemporary’ version of this plaid, with the very first version of the fabric being found to be from Sweden, from between the times of 360 and 100 BC, and known as ‘Gerum Cloak’."</small>
 [^klein-2016]: Klein, Eitan, and Roi Porat.  "[Nahal ʽArugot](https://www.hadashot-esi.org.il/report_detail_eng.aspx?id=25101&mag_id=124#bibliography)."
 Excavations and Surveys in Israel.
 2016.<small>Mirrors:  [Archive.org](https://web.archive.org/web/20220712071444/https://www.hadashot-esi.org.il/report_detail_eng.aspx?id=25101&mag_id=124).
 [Archive.ph](https://archive.ph/wip/we30Q)</small>
 [^klein-2016:a]: "Among the many pieces of fabrics that were cataloged and analyzed [from Nahal ‘Arugot Cave (Cave of the Rope)], only 13 pieces (Nos.
 1–13; Table 1) were dated to ancient periods, based on how the thread was spun, the weaving, the raw material and the design pattern and color.
 Seven fabrics (1–7) were dated to the Roman period, five of them (1–5) made of linen (*Linum usitatissimum L.*)....
 Numbers 6 and 7 are made of wool...
 Number 7 is folded in two and is a bordeaux color that has partially faded and changed to a shade of brown (Fig. 10).
 The threads were Z-spun, an atypical production method in the country (Sheffer and Granger-Taylor 1994:236).
 In addition, the textile was twill-weaved, a rarity among the textiles discovered in sites in Israel and uncharacteristic of local textile production (Sheffer and Granger-Taylor 1994:237).
 Therefore, this is presumably an imported textile.
 Similar fabrics were found, among other places, at the Murabaʽat Cave (Crowfoot and Crowfoot 1961:51–52, 54–55), Masada (Sheffer and Granger-Taylor 1994:166, 237) and Mo’a (Shamir 2005:100); this apparently reflects on trade relations or perhaps, an association with the Roman army (Shamir 2006:214–215)."